Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Dimensionality of spectra

 In addition to persistence, continuum-normalization systematics may also contribute to the large-scale trends seen in the EM PCs.
 The EM PCs exhibit some localized features as well, which are potentially due to instrumental effects.
-For example, $\mathbf{PC}_9$ and $\mathbf{PC}_{10}$ have a broad feature at ${\sim}16,350 \AA$ and $\mathbf{PC}_6$ to $\mathbf{PC}_9$ display an upward or downward trend towards the end of the red detector.
-There are also some strong absorption-like features in $\mathbf{PC}_8$ and $\mathbf{PC}_{10}$ which may be due to interfering sky emission and/or telluric absorption features.
-The EM PCs in \cite{price_jones_2018} show similar features, where they use EMPCA on a sub-sample of APOGEE giants after removing stellar parametric trends using polynomial models; their EM PCs incorporate only chemical features, whereas ours include stellar parametric effects as well.
+For example, $\mathbf{PC}_9$ and $\mathbf{PC}_{10}$ have a broad feature at ${\sim}16350 \AA$ and $\mathbf{PC}_6$ to $\mathbf{PC}_9$ display an upward or downward trend toward the end of the red detector.
+There are also some strong absorption-like features in $\mathbf{PC}_8$ and $\mathbf{PC}_{10}$ that may be due to interfering sky emission and/or telluric absorption features.

 While the above comparison shows that FPCA is capable of removing large-scale trends attributed to instrumental noise, there is still the possibility that some features in the FPCs do not correspond to stellar photospheric information.
 To this end, we take a closer look at the FPCs and interpret the variations we see.
-Some of the absorption features in the FPCs are easy to identify, e.g., the wide hydrogen Brackett lines around $15,725 \AA$, $16,100 \AA$, $16,400 \AA$, and $16,800 \AA$ \citep{shetrone_2015}.
-The FPCs also show narrow features around $15,273 \AA$, a known Diffuse Interstellar Band (DIB) in APOGEE spectra \citep{zasowski_2015}.
-However, we find that the EM PCs have higher magnitudes at 15,273 $\AA$ than FPCs; this suggests that FPCA has at least partially reduced the effect of the DIB, a non-photospheric feature.
+Some of the absorption features in the FPCs are easy to identify, such as the wide hydrogen Brackett lines around $15725 \AA$, $16100 \AA$, $16400 \AA$, and $16800 \AA$ \citep{shetrone_2015}.
+The FPCs also show narrow features around $15,273 \AA$, a known diffuse interstellar band (DIB) in APOGEE spectra \citep{zasowski_2015}.
+However, we find that the EM PCs have higher magnitudes at $15273 \AA$ than FPCs; this suggests that FPCA has at least partially reduced the effect of the DIB, a nonphotospheric feature.